ckb-js/lumos/packages/indexer/README.md

 }
 ```

- You can also set it as any when the argsLen of the field args might have multiple possibilities, for example, lock script's args could be 20 in normal scenario and 28 in multisig scenario,  or any other length in customized scenarios.
-However, there's some performance lost when use `any` rather than explicit specify length due to the low-level implementation.
+You can also set it as `any` when the argsLen of the field args might have multiple possibilities, for example, lock script's args could be 20 in normal scenario and 28 in multisig scenario,  or any other length in customized scenarios.
+However, there's some performance lost when use `any` rather than explicitly specified length due to the low-level implementation.

 ```javascript
 cellCollector = new CellCollector(indexer, {